- This event has passed.

 SARDANE COMPETITION, PERPIGNAN

-A day of dancing as ‘colles’ from all over Catalonia meet up in Perpignan for a ‘dance off’.
+‘Colles’ from all over Catalonia meet up once a year in Perpignan for the ultimate ‘dance off’.

-The Sardane is a traditional Catalan circle dance, believed to be of Greek origin, designed to bring whole villages out into the streets, and get them in party mood – a little like a more complicated version of the ’hokey cokey’ in fact!
+This traditional Catalan circle dance, believed to be of Greek origin, was designed to bring whole villages out into the streets, and get them in party mood – a little like a more complicated version of the ’hokey cokey’!

-Music for the sardane is played by a cobla, a wind band with double bass consisting of 12 instruments played by 11 musicians.
+Music for the sardane is played by a cobla, a wind band consisting of 11 instruments and a double bass.
 Four of these instruments (tenora, tible, flabiol and tamborí) are typical Catalan instruments along with the more traditional trumpet, trombone, fiscorn and double bass.
 The makeup of a cobla never varies.